musasi65/tyedata/README.md

 # tyedata

-this pro is for analisis the et data od tycity~
+This proj is for analying the et row data of tycity.